FAR-Lab/Interactive-Lab-Hub/alt-Lab2/readme.md

 This is a spreadsheet/table to help you keep tabs on what parts you need to order to populate your board.
 [Here is an example of a BOM](http://solderpad.com/solderpad/arduino-uno/) for an Arduino Uno, from Solderpad.com.

+The best way to generate the BOM is probably to make an excel file or CSV, and then [use this tables generator website](https://www.tablesgenerator.com/markdown_tables) to convert the input to markdown:

 **Bill of Materials**
 Use the table below, or just include a link to a spreadsheet or pdf.
 | Part name | Part ID | Part description | # of units | link to data sheet | link to source | Notes |